slaeryan/slaeryan.github.io/posts/slae-assignment6-blogpost.md

 Enter polymorphic shellcode!

-So this script-kiddie gives this assembly code that he found to an 1337 hacker and he in return gives him back a modified payload which surprisingly runs as expected without any detections much to this script-kiddie's surprise.
+So this script-kiddie gives this assembly code that he found to an 1337 hacker and in return gets back a modified payload which surprisingly runs as expected without any detections much to this script-kiddie's surprise.
 So what did this 1337 hacker do?

 He basically modified the source that he received to beat _static signature analysis_.
 In other words, he created a polymorphic shellcode from the original source that has the same functionality but a different signature this time since he addded some new instructions, deleted some old instructions, added some NOP instructions, switched the algorithm somewhere yada yada yada.